FryerTuck/lekrtest/summery.md

 # LekkeSlaap - candidate summery

 ### User eXperience (UX)
 The "best UX" is artibrary per user.
-Some users prefer "best image quality" while others prefer "fast browsing", security, etc.
+Some users (-or site propreitors) prefer "best image quality" while others prefer "fast browsing", security, etc.
 How to deal with this issue is rooted in an ancient Buddhist wisdom: "the middle path".
 I'm not a Buddhist (yet), but for this assignment the following applies:
 - no "bandwidth speed limitation" is speciied in the assignment, hence "real world" limitations are implied